catalyzeio/policies/source/sections/05-data_management_policy.md

 Violation of this policy and its procedures by workforce members may result in corrective disciplinary action, up to and including termination of employment.

-## 6.1 Applicable Standards
+## 5.1 Applicable Standards

-### 6.1.1 Applicable Standards from the HITRUST Common Security Framework

-* 01.v - Information Access Restriction

-### 6.1.2 Applicable Standards from the HIPAA Security Rule
+### 5.1.2 Applicable Standards from the HIPAA Security Rule

 * 164.308(a)(7)(ii)(A) - Data Backup Plan
 * 164.310(d)(2)(iii) - Accountability
 * 164.310(d)(2)(iv) - Data Backup and Storage

-## 6.2 Backup Policy and Procedures
+## 5.2 Backup Policy and Procedures

 1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for WatchTower Customers, including PaaS Customers that utilize the WatchTower Backup Service.
 2. The WatchTower Ops Team is designated to be in charge of backups.